Kapiainen/Lauhdutin/Readme.md

 ## Adding support for a platform
 There are a few rules that **must** be followed when adding support for additional platforms:
-- Sensitive account data must never be handled (e.g. accessed, transmitted).
+- Sensitive account data must never be transmitted from the user's system.
+Preferably the only transmitted data should be relevant to downloading e.g. banners.
 - All data that is retrieved and/or utilized by the skin must have been intentionally made publicly available by the platform's developers and/or stored locally in an unencrypted state.
 - Local data should be preferred over data that needs to be acquired over the internet.
 - Minimize internet usage by e.g. downloading a banner only if a local copy does not already exist.

-Any deviations from the rules regarding adding platform support will result in a rejected pull request.
+Any deviations from the rules regarding adding platform support will most likely result in a rejected pull request.

 # Changelog
 **Version 2.5.0 - YYYY/MM/DD:**